Uber to pay 56 workers $1.9 million for harassment and discrimination claims

 Those stack rankings were then used, in part, to determine promotions, according to the lawsuit.
 Uber also set employee pay based on their past compensation, which inherently disadvantages women.

 Fifty-six workers came forward to describe their experiences with discrimination and harassment at Uber.
 They are a subset of a broader class that includes about 480 women and underrepresented minorities who worked in certain software engineering jobs.
-That broader pool of people, who did not file individual claims about their experiences, will receive a payout of about $10,700 each, based on their length of employment, title and location.
+That broader pool of people will receive a payout of about $10,700 each, based on their length of employment, title and location.

 Two people have opted out of the settlement thus far for undisclosed reasons, according to the paperwork.